Year 1 2024 - 2025

 General Reminders…

-• The children will be doing PE on Tuesday and Thursday.
+• The children will be doing PE on Thursday.
 Please ensure your child has their PE kit in school and that all items are clearly labelled.
 We encourage children to practise getting dressed at home to help them get changed quickly in school!

 • Any letters or reply slips, which need to be returned, can be put in your child’s book bag.
 The children are encouraged to check them each morning and give things in at registration time.